Comparison & Guides

 4. Hydration During Non-Eating Periods

 Both support drinking water and herbal teas between meals or during fasting periods.
-Ayurveda specifically recommends warm or room-temperature water, as cold water is said to dampen Agni.
+Ayurveda specifically recommends warm or room-temperature water.
+Cold water is said to dampen Agni.

 Where They Differ